fmcpherson/jekyll/_posts/2018-10-31-time-for-new-computer.md

 ## What about a MacBook?

 Short answer, the MacBooks cost too much for what I want to spend.
 The [new MacBook Air](https://www.apple.com/macbook-air/) starts at $1199 (a $200 increase from the prior model), [the MacBook](https://www.apple.com/macbook/) starts at $1299.
 I didn't expect to see them matching Lenovo’s I5, 8 GB RAM, 128 GB storage spec for $700 price and I wasn't surprised.
 I could buy the new iPad Pro for $700, but I just bought my Pro and so I don't need a new tablet at this time.

+*Update: I have learned that [some stores](https://www.macrumors.com/roundup/black-friday/) will be selling the 2017 MacBook Air for $799 on Black Friday, which puts it at the very high end of my budget.
+Problem is, the 2017 MacBook Air has a 5th generation Intel Core processor, which is pretty old in comparison to the other devices I am considering.
+The 1440 x 900 display is also worse, so I am not considering this despite it being within my budget.*